jyoti112421/Titanic_Survival_Prediction/README.md

 README.md: Project documentation.

+Task Objectives

+Understand and explore the Titanic dataset.

+Preprocess the data to ensure it is clean and ready for modeling.

+Train and evaluate multiple machine learning models.

+Select the best model based on performance metrics.

+Predict survival on the test dataset and prepare a submission file.

 Approach

 1. Data Exploration

 Objective: Understand the dataset and identify any potential issues or patterns.

 Loading the Dataset: Import the dataset and display the first few rows to understand its structure and contents.